 - Lowers costs– The ultimate goal of digital technology is to reduce the costs of insurance companies with efficiency.
 By digitizing the existing business, carriers can remove significant cost across the value chain.

-- Satisfied customers- The aim of insurance companies is to satisfy their customer’s demands, this can be achieved with digital solution, wherein the customers will get 24-hours access and quick delivery; clear and relevant information about the products and its features, pricing and much more.
+- Satisfied customers– The aim of insurance companies is to satisfy their customer’s demands.
+This can be achieved with a digital solution, wherein customers will get 24-hour access and quick delivery, along with clear and relevant information about the products, its features, pricing, and much more.

 - Increased growth– Undoubtedly, with higher customer satisfaction, insurance carriers can drive their business to the next level.
 They can easily focus on their core business operations by digitizing the processes.

-It is adequate for the insurance companies, but like every good side has a bad side too; in the same way the impact of digital technology can erode the advantages for insurance businesses.
-When there are low interest rates and tighter regulation, which constrains the performance of the insurance business, in that case digitization can help to survive in such fierce scenarios.
+It is adequate for the insurance companies.
+However, like every good side, there’s a bad side too.
+In the same way, the impact of digital technology can erode the advantages for insurance businesses.
+When there are low interest rates and tighter regulation constraining the performance of the insurance business, digitization can help to survive in such fierce scenarios.
 But, while opportunities abound, there is no guarantee that today’s incumbents will be the ones to grab them.
 Digital technology is eventually opening the doors for new attackers that will erode the benefits.

 Attackers at the door:

 Complex regulation was, is and remains a constraint to new market entrants.
 So is the size of incumbent’s strength, which joined the customer’s tendency in P&C and specifically in life insurance.
 This becomes hard for new entrants to rapidly capture the market share.
 Furthermore, incumbents have the pro of large capital reserves, as start-ups don’t want to risk their balance sheets.